Eshaan-B/Klick/README.md

 # Klick

-A handy, powerful app that combines the power of multiple ml models all in one app.
+A handy, powerful mobile app that combines the power of multiple ml models all in an app.